 Traveling by ferry is the most enjoyable way to get around Greece.
 The majority of ferries to the Greek islands depart from the port of Piraeus in Athens and only few ferries depart from the other two ports of Athens, Rafina and Lavrion.
 In particular, Rafina and Lavrion have more ferry schedules in summer and very few in wintertime.
 There are Greek islands that are found in a short distance from Athens and others that are located many sailing hours away.

-Other Greek islands to visit by ferry from Athens are Paros, Naxos and generally all the Cyclades.
-In high season, there are usually daily ferries to all the islands of Cyclades and if it is a popular island, like Paros, Naxos and Tinos, there are two or three ferries per day.
-Island groups located in large distance from Athens, such as Dodecanese and Eastern Aegean, usually have ferries every other day instead of daily.
+Other Greek islands to visit by ferry from Athens are Paros, Naxos, and generally all the Cyclades.
+In high season, there are usually daily ferries to all the islands of Cyclades and if it is a popular island, like Paros, Naxos, and Tinos, there are two or three ferries per day.
+Island groups located in a large distance from Athens, such as the Dodecanese and Eastern Aegean, usually have ferries every other day instead of daily.